-- (a) Any person who violates a term, condition or schedule of compliance contained within the permit or the Mississippi Water Pollution Control Law is subject to the actions defined by law. - (b) Except as provided in permit conditions on "Bypassing" and "Upsets" (Section IV.A.20. and 27.) nothing in a permit shall be construed to relieve the permittee from civil or criminal penalties for noncompliance.

-(c) It shall not be the defense of the permittee in an enforcement action that it would have been necessary to halt or reduce the permitted activity in order to maintain compliance with the conditions of the permit.
+- (a) Any person who violates a term, condition or schedule of compliance contained within the permit or the Mississippi Water Pollution Control Law is subject to the actions defined by law. - (b) Except as provided in permit conditions on "Bypassing" and "Upsets" (A.20 and 27 of this Rule) nothing in a permit shall be construed to relieve the permittee from civil or criminal penalties for noncompliance. - (c) It shall not be the defense of the permittee in an enforcement action that it would have been necessary to halt or reduce the permitted activity in order to maintain compliance with the conditions of the permit.

-25. Severability
+(25) Severability